Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Introduction

-As the task is important for the development of self-driving cars, there are numerous works in the literature that tackle this problem.
-Before the advent of deep learning, several methods employed more traditional computer vision techniques, such as Hough lines~\cite{berriel2017ego,assidiq2008real}.
-More recently, focus has shifted to deep learning approaches with the advance of convolutional neural networks (CNNs)~\cite{linecnn,scnn,enet-sad,fastdraw}.
-Usually, the lane detection problem is formulated as a segmentation task, where, given an input image, the output is a segmentation map with per-pixel predictions~\cite{scnn}.
-Although recent advances in deep learning have enabled the use of segmentation networks in real-time environments~\cite{romera2017erfnet}, various models struggle to work in real-time.
+There are numerous works in the literature that tackle this problem.
+Before the advent of deep learning, several methods used more traditional computer vision techniques, such as Hough lines~\cite{berriel2017ego,assidiq2008real}.
+More recently, focus has shifted to deep learning approaches with the advance of convolutional neural networks (CNNs)~\cite{scnn,enet-sad,fastdraw}.
+In this context, the lane detection problem is usually formulated as a segmentation task, where, given an input image, the output is a segmentation map with per-pixel predictions~\cite{scnn}.
+Although recent advances in deep learning have enabled the use of segmentation networks in real-time~\cite{romera2017erfnet}, various models struggle to to achieve real-time performance.
 Consequently, the number of backbone options for segmentation-based methods is rather limited.
 Hence, some recent works have proposed solutions in other directions~\cite{linecnn,polylanenet}.
-Apart from that, many other issues are common in works on lane detection, such as the need for a post-processing step (usually a heuristic), long training times, and a lack of source code, which hinders comparisons and reproducibility.
+Apart from that, many other issues are common in works on lane detection, such as the need for a post-processing step (usually a heuristic), long training times, and a lack of publicly available source code, which hinders comparisons and reproducibility.

-In this work, a method for lane detection that is both faster and more accurate than most existing state-of-the-art methods is presented.
+In this work, we present a method for real-time lane detection that is both faster and more accurate than most state-of-the-art methods.
 We propose an anchor-based single-stage lane detection model called \methodname.
-Its architecture enables the use of a lightweight backbone CNN (e.g., ResNet-34~\cite{he2016deep}) while maintaining high accuracy.
+Its architecture enables the use of a lightweight backbone CNN while maintaining high accuracy.
 A novel anchor-based attention mechanism to aggregate global information is also proposed.
-Extensive experimental results are shown on the , along with a comparison with state-of-the-art methods, a discussion on efficiency trade-offs, and an ablation study of our design choices.
-To summarize, our main contributions are:
+Extensive experimental results are shown on three benchmarks (TuSimple~\cite{tusimple}, CULane~\cite{scnn} and LLAMAS~\cite{llamas}), along with a comparison with state-of-the-art methods, a discussion on efficiency trade-offs, and an ablation study of our design choices.
+In summary, our main contributions are: